nateGeorge/canna-recommend/README.md

 (The db was exported with `mongodump -d leafly_backup_2016-11-01 leafly_backup_2016-11-01`) Make sure to run all scripts from the main directory of the project (canna-recommend).
 E.g. python2 apps/web_app/app.py This is due to relative imports in the script, which I standardized by expecting the script to be run from the home dir.

+# Spinning up AWS, etc
+You might have to run `sudo service mongod start` after starting the instance.
+Check to make sure mongo is working with `service mongo status`.

+You will have to redirect the port to port 80 (standard for browsers): `sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 8000` (https://gist.github.com/kentbrew/776580), may also need to do `sudo iptables -t nat -D PREROUTING 1`

+I got a domain name on namecheap for less than $10 for a year.
+Then, I followed [this tutorial](http://techgenix.com/namecheap-aws-ec2-linux/) to get the address forwarding to the AWS instance.

+Clone the repo, and go to the main directory.
+Open up a tmux shell (`tmux new -s server`).  `ctrl+b`, then `d` to exit the session.  `tmux attach -t server` to get back in.
+Run `python apps/web_app/app.py` and it should startup.

 # Phone blues